-Parents Against Predators Workshop
+Parents against predators workshop

 The first workshop will be on Tuesday, May 2 at Mosley High School from 5:30 p.m. to 8:00 p.m.
 The second workshop will be on Thursday, May 4 at Arnold High School from 5:30 p.m. to 8 p.m.

-CPAR will be providing a free dinner for those who come at 5:30 and the workshop will start around 6:00 according to BDS.
+CPAR will be providing a free dinner for those who come at 5:30 and the workshop will start around 6:00.

 Copyright 2023 WJHG.
 All rights reserved.